The Concept of the Sacrament of

 Some remarks on the commission of the confession.The right to profess is enjoyed by bishops and legally appointed priests who are not under prohibition.

 No priest has the right to refuse confession to an Orthodox Christian turning from sin (the Apostolic Rule of 52), especially when it is necessary to immediately confess the patient.

-The confession of sins before a priest is usually preceded by a so-called "shade," which, according to the Charter, goes on for a whole week.
+The confession of sins before a priest is usually preceded by a so-called sham, which, according to the Charter, goes on for a whole week.
 At this time, the aspirant must observe the established fast, strengthen the feats of church and domestic prayer, try to curb passions and sinful habits, believing the beginning of the correction of life.
-Preferential time of harassment and confession are posts: in honor of the Holy.
-The Apostles Peter and Paul, the Assumption, the Nativity, and especially the Great Lent.
-But this does not exclude the necessity and practice of confessing more often and at another time, when conscience requires cleansing through the sacrament of Penance.
+Preferential time of persecution and confession are posts: in honor of the Holy. the Apostles Peter and Paul, the Assumption, the Nativity, and especially the Great Lent.
+But this does not exclude the necessity and practice of confessing more frequently and at another time, when conscience requires cleansing through the sacrament of Penance.